-Power management is a crucial consideration for mobile VR development.
+Power management is a crucial consideration for Android VR development.

 A governor process on the device monitors an internal temperature sensor and tries to take corrective action when the temperature rises above certain levels to prevent malfunctioning or scalding surface temperatures.
 This corrective action consists of lowering clock rates.